mdsantia/mdsantia.github.io/_posts/2023-04-21-PresentationNight.md

 ## Free Groups

 ### Group Properties
-Free Groups do not promise to be abelian.
-Meaning, the common case is that it is non-commutative.
+The elements in Free Groups are strings or sequence of directions taken (paths) from an origin, and these do not promise to be abelian, i.e., it is generally non-commutative.
 We can represent the group to be geometric so that the elements represent possible directions of movement.
 More specifically, we have an identity element, which we denote as `e`, representing the origin which happens by not moving.
 In this group, the operation is concatenation, this way, we can interpret the string generated from the operation to represent a history of movements starting from the origin.
 Every direction has an inverse direction, thus satisfying all the requirements.
-Most importantly, free groups, although non-abelian, are a special group, this is because they possess generator elements, the same way I intentionally snuck the integers modulo n example.
+Most importantly, free groups, although non-abelian, are a special group, this is because they possess finitely many generator elements, the same way I intentionally snuck the integers modulo n example.
 These special elements generate all other possible elements in the group.
 This way we can interpret visually two cases: the commutative and the non-commutative, even though they have the same number of generators, for example, up and right direction elements.

 ### Examples of Two Generators
 1. In the commutative case, consider the image below which is just a simple cartesian grid.
 If we consider `(2, 2)` to be the origin, right up is equivalent to up right, i.e., `(3, 3)`.